robertdijk/acr122u-websocket/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/acr122u-websocket)](https://pypi.org/project/acr122u-websocket/)
 [![PyPI - Wheel](https://img.shields.io/pypi/wheel/acr122u-websocket)](https://pypi.org/project/acr122u-websocket/)

-This project enables you to connect an usb ACR122U NFC card scanner to a computer and access it using websocket.
+This project enables you to connect an usb ACR122U NFC card scanner to a computer and access it using Socket.IO.

 ## Features

-- Read UUID from nfc cards and send them over websocket.
+- Read UUID from nfc cards and send them over Socket.IO.
 - Websocket messages to start and stop the polling for cards.
 - Websocket messages to give a confirmation or error beep and light signal.
 - Automatically reconnect to the reader when interrupted.

 ## Installation

 You can install this package from [PyPI](https://pypi.org/project/acr122u-websocket/).

 ```shell